This website has been designed to navigate using word search.

 Cumberland Cemetery

 Cumberland cemetery is a unique place.
-It is a historic cemetery, established in 1895, and the resting place of generations of Cumberlanders.
+It is an historic cemetery, established in 1895, and the resting place of generations of Cumberlanders.
 The landscape is rolling and dry, the ground covered with moss and kinnikinnick.
+Originally administered by the Board of Employees Medical Fund of Canadian Collieries (Dunsmuir) Ltd, the cemetery was transferred to the Village of Cumberland in 1954.

 The cemetery features: